TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 41/Genesis 41.21.md

 ---

-and when they had eaten them up, it could not be known that they had eaten them; but they were still ill-favored, as at the beginning.
+and when they had eaten them up, it couldn't be known that they had eaten them, but they were still ugly, as at the beginning.
 So I awoke.